Hooks are variables which contain Lisp functions (or lists of functions)

 and its default value.
 When modes are being saved, each variable

-is compared with its default value (using equal
+is compared with its default value (using equal) and any

 non-default variables are written out.